Browserboard/docs/docs/messages.md

 });
 ```

 To insert a PDF, use the `insertPDF` message.
 Browserboard will prompt the user for a page range to insert.
+The same note about `Access-Control-Allow-Origin` applies here as well.

 ```js
 sendBrowserboardMessage({ action: "insertPDF", url: "https://the/pdf/url" });